Professional Development, Leadership and Onboarding Programs

 The Academic Affairs Division is pleased to continue its support of staff professional development for academic year 2016-17.
 Staff with a minimum of one year of state service are invited to apply for grants of up to $1,500 for individuals and $5,000 for groups.
 Proposals must be received in the Provost Office or by email no later than 12 p.m., Friday, March 24, 2017.

-SJSU Students: Who They Are, How They Get Here and How We Support Them (Sept.
-2015)
+Our Students I: Who They Are, How They Get Here and Strategies for Teaching Them (Sept.
+2017)

 Launched in fall 2014, the Deans' Leadership Academy is a voluntary program for faculty who are interested in taking on roles with increasing responsibility.
-In the last two years, 35 faculty members have applied and been selected to participate in the year-long program.
+Since its inception, 48 faculty members have applied and been selected to participate in the year-long program.
 Participants learn about higher education, CSU policies and procedures, and leadership through regular group meetings.
-Humanities and the Arts Dean Lisa Vollendorf created the program and oversees it with deans from each of the colleges contributing to the budget for it.
-Applications are being accepted for the 2016-17 cohort through September 2, at noon.
-Read the Call for Participation 2016 and apply online.
+Former Humanities and the Arts Dean Lisa Vollendorf created the program.
+Deans Michael Kaufman and Mary Schutten oversee it with deans from each of the colleges contributing to the budget for it.
+Applications are being accepted for the 2017-18 cohort through September 1, at noon.
+Read the Call for Participation 2017 and apply.

 Launched in summer 2015, Administrator Onboarding is a mandatory program for new Academic Affairs AVPs and deans as well as a voluntary program for campus administrators in other division led by former Academic Senate Chair Lynda Heiden.
 The program supported six new Academic Affairs administrators and two university vice presidents (Student Affairs and University Advancement) in 2015-16 in acclimating to SJSU and the surrounding area, gaining familiarity with the campus units and resources, and introducing them to the culture of the university.
 The group met weekly in July and August, then biweekly during the fall semester.
 Representatives from multiple divisions and units across campus discussed their work and interface with Academic Affairs, including members of the Academic Senate Executive Committee, the African-American and Latino/a Student Success Task Forces, Student Affairs, the University Police department and others.
 Funding for this program is provided by the Office of the Provost.

 Launched in 2013, the Academic Affairs Leadership Discovery Group is a voluntary program for Academic Affairs faculty and staff members created by Professor Annette Nellen and currently facilitated by Professor Peter Allen Lee.
-Each year, faculty and staff members are invited to apply for the year-long program, with more than 100 people participating to date.
-Participants complete a summer reading assignment that helps them to understand their professional development needs before beginning once-a-month lunch meetings from Sept.-May.
-As part of the program, participants are guided through creating a career action plan to help them meet their professional goals.
-For the Fall 2016-17 cohort, participants will meet for seven sessions in the fall semester to hear from campus leaders about their own career journey.
+Each year, faculty and staff members are invited to apply for the year-long program, with more than 175 people participating to date.
+The 2017-2018 cohort represents our fifth year of programming.
+Participants complete a summer reading assignment that helps them to understand their professional development needs before beginning a series of seven intensive lunch meetings in Fall, and then special topic discussions in Spring.
+As part of the program, participants are guided through various exercises including creating a career action plan to help them meet their professional goals, speed mentoring with campus leaders, and leadership/personality characteristics assessment tests.
 Funding is provided by the Office of the Provost.